 Abstract (300 words max.)

-Questions How can we classify the diversity of anthropogenic plant communities at the ecoregion level?
-How are these communities characterized by species origins (native plants, archaeophytes, and neophytes), species traits (lifeforms, plant height, and flowering phenology) and ecological preferences (temperature, moisture, light, nutrients, soil reaction, disturbance frequency, and disturbance severity)?
+Questions Can we reconcile regional and European classifications of anthropogenic plant communities at the biogeographical scale?
+How are these communities characterized by species origins, traits and ecological preferences?

-Location Iberian Atlantic ecoregion (a.k.a.
-Cantabrian Mixed Forests); Portugal, Spain, and France; south-western Europe.
+Location Atlantic territories in the NW Iberian Peninsula (a.k.a.
+Cantabrian Mixed Forests ecoregion); south-western Europe.

-Methods We compiled a vegetation database of 2,508 synanthropic plots and revised the regional checklist of anthropogenic vegetation alliances.
-We used modified TWINSPAN and semi-supervised classification to classify the plots into the revised alliances.
-We determined the proportion of natives, archaeophytes, and neophytes.
-We also described the alliances in terms of species traits and ecological requirements.
+Methods We classified 2,508 plots with the aim of being consistent with regional phytosociological expertise, while matching that expertise with current EuroVegChecklist alliances.
+We used modified TWINSPAN to revise the original phytosociological classification, followed by semi-supervised re-classification of the whole dataset.
+We determined the proportion of natives, archaeophytes and neophytes.
+We also described the alliances in terms of species traits (lifeforms, height and flowering phenology) and ecological requirements (temperature, moisture, light, nutrients, soil reaction, disturbance frequency and severity).

-Results We classified 2,081 vegetation plots into 28 anthropogenic alliances representing 9 vegetation classes (Cymbalario-Parietarietea diffusae, Polygono-Poetea annuae, Papaveretea rhoeadis, Digitario sanguinalis-Eragrostietea minoris, Chenopodietea, Sisymbrietea, Bidentetea, Artemisietea vulgaris and Epilobietea angustifolii).
-The plots included 1,162 plant taxa: 78% natives, 15% archaeophytes, and 7% neophytes.
-Vegetation groups were organized along a principal axis of variation related to abiotic stress (dry-sunny to moist-shady habitats), and a second axis related to disturbance (low to high disturbance frequency and severity).
+Results We assigned 2,086 vegetation plots to 25 anthropogenic alliances representing 9 vegetation classes (Cymbalario-Parietarietea diffusae, Polygono-Poetea annuae, Papaveretea rhoeadis, Digitario sanguinalis-Eragrostietea minoris, Chenopodietea, Sisymbrietea, Bidentetea, Artemisietea vulgaris and Epilobietea angustifolii).
+The plots included 1,149 taxa: 78% natives, 15% archaeophytes and 7% neophytes.
+Vegetation groups were organized along a principal axis of abiotic stress (dry-sunny to moist-shady habitats) and a secondary axis of disturbance.

-Conclusions Ecoregion-level synthesis detected a discrepancy between the number of anthropogenic vegetation units described in the literature (38 alliances) and the number supported by numerical classification (28).
-The diversity of anthropogenic vegetation can be organized into three groups: trampled, weeds, and ruderals.
-In the Iberian Atlantic ecoregion, anthropogenic habitats host one third of the ecoregion plant species pool and one fifth of the Iberian flora.
-Mesic perennial ruderal vegetation is especially rich in native species and can be a biodiversity asset in urban ecosystems.
-Our ecoregion-level framework can improve the assessment and management of anthropogenic plant communities within biogeographically meaningful regions.
+Conclusions In the Iberian Atlantic territories, anthropogenic habitats host one third of the regional plant species pool and one fifth of the Iberian flora.
+Mesic perennial ruderal vegetation is especially rich in native species and can be a biodiversity asset in urban landscapes.
+Our biogeographical-level synthesis can improve the management of anthropogenic plant communities and contribute towards a European-level synthesis of human-made vegetation.

 Keywords (10 max)

-Synanthropic vegetation, manmade habitats, human-made habitats, urban biodiversity, neophytes, archaeophytes, alien plants, habitat classification, semi-supervised classification, Iberian Atlantic ecoregion
+Synanthropic vegetation, manmade habitats, human-made habitats, urban biodiversity, neophytes, archaeophytes, alien plants, habitat classification, semi-supervised classification, Cantabrian Mixed Forests

 Introduction

-Anthropogenic vegetation consists of plant communities assembled as a direct consequence of human activities.
-In general, this vegetation is composed of so-called weeds of arable fields and ruderal plants of human settlements and nearby habitats (Lososová & Simonova 2008).
-Anthropogenic communities make up an important part of the supply of biodiversity in urban and peri-urban areas ().
-In densely populated landscapes, the plant communities that colonize urban vacant lots (Johnson et al. 2017) are a useful natural resource with high ecological and societal potential (Anderson & Minor 2017Kowarik 2018).
+Anthropogenic vegetation is the sum of plant communities assembled as a direct consequence of human activities.
+In general, this vegetation is composed of the so-called weeds of arable fields and the ruderal plants growing on human settlements and nearby habitats (Lososová & Simonova 2008).
+In densely populated landscapes, the anthropogenic communities that colonize vacant lots (Johnson et al. 2017) are a useful natural resource with high ecological and societal potential (Anderson & Minor 2017; Kowarik 2018).
 Anthropogenic vegetation can also mitigate regional-level extreme climatic events (Stefanon et al. 2014).
-Furthermore, many synanthropic plants can accumulate heavy metals in their biomass (Kostryukova et al. 2017), making them valuable candidates for nature-based solutions such as bioremediation and restoration of degraded post-industrial landscapes (Song et al. 2019).
+Furthermore, many synanthropic plants are adapted to disturbance and can accumulate heavy metals in their biomass (Kostryukova et al. 2017), making them valuable candidates for nature-based solutions such as bioremediation and restoration of degraded post-industrial landscapes (Song et al. 2019).